makersacademy/airport_challenge/README.md

 * Planes are stored at each airport, a plane cannot land at same or another airport if it has already landed.
 * The planes cannot take off if they are already flying.
 * Planes cannot land or takeoff if the weather is stormy.
 The weather is set to be stormy 10% of the time.
 * Planes cannot land if an airport is full.
-The default capacity of the airport is set to 20, but this can be changed on initialization or upon calling the update_capacity command
+The default capacity of the airport is set to 20, but this can be changed on initialization or upon calling the update_capacity command.

 Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
 You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.